flackjecare/selfgpt/README.md

 4. Run `selfgpt.py`

 ## Usage
-@mention userbot or reply to it message (you need @mention firstly btw)
+@mention userbot or reply to it message

 ### you're welcome
 feel free to fix/optimise and add new features